 You can submit an itemized statement of your orthodontia expenses after you or someone in your family receives an eligible service.
-Submit this documentation to PayFlex along with a completed claim form.
+Submit this documentation to Inspira along with a completed claim form.

-2. Monthly Payment Option (Automatic Monthly Reimbursement for Orthodontia)
+2.Monthly Payment Option (Automatic Monthly

+Reimbursement for Orthodontia)

-To set up automatic ortho payments, download a claim form from the PayFlex member website.
+To set up automatic ortho payments, download a claim form from inspirafinancial.com.
 You can find it under Documents & Forms.
 Complete all required fields and make sure to check the box for Automatic Monthly Reimbursement for Orthodontia expenses.